slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"If the title matters to you, you don’t belong to a startup." (...)
 "If you want to be part of a great tech company, then you need to be able to sell or build.
 If you don’t do either, learn." (...)
-"Creative teams should be colocated.
+"Creative teams should be collocated.
 The rest of the company can be distributed." (...)
 "There are 7B people in the world. someday, I hope, there will be 7B companies." (...)
 "What feels like play to you and work to others?" (...)
 "Be a creator and you won’t have to worry about jobs, careers, and AI." (...)